 "Laura Risk's fiddle is a revelation and achingly beautiful." - Ken Burns, Grammy-winning filmmaker

-This collection features the music and stories of renowned Scottish Highland fiddler Aonghas Grant.
-I had the great honor of collaborating with Aonghas, Boston fiddler Barbara McOwen and Stirling-based ethnomusicologist Peggy Duesenberry on this project over the last few years, and I am thrilled to announce that the book has just been published by Mel Bay.
+This is the second and final volume of a collection featuring the music and stories of renowned Scottish Highland fiddler Aonghas Grant.
+I had the great honor of collaborating with Aonghas, Boston fiddler Barbara McOwen and Stirling-based ethnomusicologist Peggy Duesenberry on this project over the last few years, and I am thrilled to announce that Volume 2 is now available on the Mel Bay website.

-"The Glengarry Collection contains 164 slow airs, marches, strathspeys, reels, jigs and hornpipes, plus stories, history and photographs.
-It focuses on the core of Aonghas' music: Highland fiddling, with its links to pipe tunes and Gaelic songs.
-Some of these tunes have never been published before, while others are available only in out-of-print books or in pipe settings, and the collection also includes a number of tunes composed by Aonghas himself, and tunes composed in honor of Aonghas.
-The tunes are fully chorded in a style appropriate to Aonghas' band experience.
-All these are richly illustrated by transcriptions of Aonghas' bowings, grace-notes, stories, and photos of scenes and people from Aonghas' varied life careers, including old family photos.
-Finally, there is an accompanying DVD with videos of Aonghas' impromptu and passionate performances of 61 of the tunes in the collection."
+"The book contains 188 additional slow airs, marches, strathspeys, reels, jigs and hornpipes.
+Accompanying stories, history and photographs provide additional background to the tunes.
+This collection focuses on the core of Grant's music - Highland fiddling, and its connections to pipe tunes and Gaelic songs.
+Some of these tunes have never been published before, while others are only available in out-of-print books and pipe settings.
+The collection also includes a number of tunes composed by Grant, and ones composed in his honor.
+The tunes are fully chorded in a style representative of Grant's band experience.
+Transcriptions of his bowings, grace notes and stories provide insight into his playing style.
+Accompanying photos richly illustrate Grant's music, including images of musicians, family, and scenes from his various careers.
+The accompanying video includes recordings of Grant's impromptu and passionate performances, featuring 81 selections."

-Available at Mel Bay.
+Available online from Mel Bay.
+Volume 1 is also available, here.
 For more about Aonghas Grant, see his website.

 I now have a website store where you can purchase Triptych, 2000 Miles, Les Joueurs de Bon Accord and my two-disc teaching sets, Tunes 2001 and Tunes 2003.
-Everything is available both as hard copies and digital downloads.
+Everything is available as digital downloads; most are also still available as hard copies.